 Charts can also be useful for spotting tradable technical patterns as well as potentially overbought or oversold conditions.

-Bitcoin prices saw tremendous activity during 2017, rising several thousand percent over the year.
+Bitcoin prices saw tremendous activity over the past few years, rising several thousand percent over the year.
 The market has seen some volatility, although many of the dips seen in the cryptocurrency have thus far proven to be good buying opportunities.
 This trend may or may not continue, but given the outlook for Bitcoin and other cryptocurrencies, the trend could potentially remain higher for a long time to come.

 While there is certainly the possibility of making short-term profits in Bitcoin, many market participants are viewing an investment in Bitcoin as a long-term play.
 If the cryptocurrency were to eventually become a favored form of global payment and remittance, there is no telling just how high prices could go.
-Some have even suggested that the price of Bitcoin could hit $50,000 in 2018 and eventually $1 million.
+Some have even suggested that the price of Bitcoin could hit $50,000.

 Although there are no guarantees that Bitcoin will continue to rise in value, the future does look bright for this exciting cryptocurrency.
 Unlike leveraged instruments, you can rest assured that your exposure to Bitcoin is limited to what you pay for it.
 (This does not apply to Bitcoin or other cryptocurrency derivatives that may be leveraged or shorted).

 The future of global payments could be in the early stages of significant change, with Bitcoin and other cryptocurrencies gaining in popularity and use.
 These charts can keep you up to date on Bitcoin prices and market activity, and can be a useful tool for timing purchases or sales.
-While prices could go down as well as up, the Bitcoin market has enormous potential, and prices seen in 2017 could eventually look like a genuine bargain.a
+While prices could go down as well as up, the Bitcoin market has enormous potential, and prices seen today eventually could like a genuine bargain.